anu-sha/Game-api/README.md

  - **make_move**
     - Path: 'game/{urlsafe_game_key}'
     - Method: PUT
-    - Parameters: urlsafe_game_key, guess
+    - Parameters: urlsafe_game_key, position, player
-    - Returns: GameForm with new game state.
+    - Returns: GameForm with current game state.
-    - Description: Accepts a 'guess' and returns the updated state of the game.
-    If this causes a game to end, a corresponding Score entity will be created.
+    - Description: Accepts the player and position(1 to 9) and returns the updated state of the game.
+If this causes a game to end or win, a corresponding Score entity will be created.

+ - **get_user_rankings**
+    - Path: 'games/ranking'
+    - Method: GET
+    - Parameters: None
+    - Returns: RankForms
+    - Description: Returns all users and their number of wins (unordered).

+ - **get_game_history**
+    - Path: 'game/history/{urlsafe_game_key'
+    - Method: GET
+    - Parameters: urlsafe_game_key
+    - Returns: GameHistoryForm
+    - Description: Returns all the moves and the result messages of a game Throws a Game not Found exception if game is not found

  - **get_scores**
     - Path: 'scores'